-As of September 30, 2018, 65% of the Authority's investments were in money market mutual funds and the Florida PRIME, which are exempt from the concentration risk policy, while the remaining 35% of investments were in U.S. Government obligations, mortgage-backed securities and corporate bonds through a custodial account.
-At September 30, 2018, no assets subject to the concentration risk policy represented 6% or more invested in the securities of any single issuer.
+As of September 30, 2019, 77% of the Authority's cash and equivalents and investments were in money market mutual funds and the Florida PRIME, which are exempt from the concentration risk policy, while the remaining 23% of investments were in U.S. Government obligations, mortgage-backed securities and corporate bonds through a custodial account.
+At September 30, 2019, no assets subject to the concentration risk policy represented 6% or more invested in the securities of any single issuer.